 International revenue increased by \$238 million, or 8%, to \$3,180 million for the fiscal year ended September 30, 2022 from \$2,942 million for the fiscal year ended September 30, 2021.
 Excluding the unfavorable impact of foreign currency exchange rates, International revenue increased by \$436 million, or 16%.
-International Recorded Music revenue increased by \$176 million primarily due to increases in artist services and expanded-rights revenue of \$102 million, digital revenue of \$20 million.
+International Recorded Music revenue increased by \$176 million primarily due to increases in artist services and expanded-rights revenue of \$102 million, digital revenue of \$82 million and licensing revenue of \$12 million, partially offset by the decrease in physical revenue of \$20 million.
 International Recorded Music artist services and expanded-rights revenue increased by \$102 million primarily due to an increase in concert promotion which was disrupted by COVID in the prior year, partially offset by the unfavorable impact of foreign currency exchange rates of \$37 million.
-International Recorded Music digital revenue increased due to an \$88 million, or 6%, increase in streaming services, which was partially offset by an unfavorable impact of foreign currency exchange rates of \$37 million.
-International due to an \$88 million.
-International Recorded Music licensing revenue, partially offset by the unfavorable impact of foreign currency exchange rates of \$37 million.
-International Recorded Music licensing revenue, partially offset by the unfavorable impact of foreign currency exchange rates of \$38 million.
-International Recorded Music licensing revenue, partially offset by the unfavorable impact of foreign currency exchange rates.
-International Music Publishing revenue increased by \$20 million, primarily driven by an unfavorable impact of foreign currency exchange rates.
-International Music Publishing revenue increased by \$21 million, or 16%, to \$445 million for the fiscal year ended September 30, 2022 from \$383 million for the fiscal year ended September 30, 2021.
+International Recorded Music digital revenue increased due to an \$88 million, or 6%, increase in streaming services, which was partially offset by an unfavorable impact of foreign currency exchange rates of \$88 million due to synchronization and other licensing revenue, partially offset by the unfavorable impact of foreign currency exchange rates.
+International Recorded Music physical revenue decreased by \$20 million, primarily driven by an unfavorable impact of foreign currency exchange rates, which offset higher sales.
+International Music Publishing revenue increased by \$62 million, or 16%, to \$445 million for the fiscal year ended September 30, 2022 from \$383 million for the fiscal year ended September 30, 2021.
 This was primarily driven by the increase in digital revenue of \$31 million, or 17%.
 Performance revenue increased as businesses continued to recover from COVID disruption.
-Higher synchronization revenue is primarily driven by higher television and
+Higher synchronization revenue is primarily driven by higher television and commercial income.
+Mechanical revenue remained constant due an unfavorable impact of foreign currency exchange rates, which offset higher sales.

 U.S. revenue increased by \$429 million, or 22%, to \$2,363 million for the fiscal year ended September 30, 2021 from \$1,934 million for the fiscal year ended September 30, 2020.
 U.S. Recorded Music revenue increased by \$376 million or 23%.
 The primary driver was the increase in U.S. Recorded Music digital revenue of \$239 million, or 18%, driven by the continued growth in streaming services.
 Streaming revenue increased by \$255 million, or 21%, partially offset by \$16 million of digital download and other digital declines.
 Increases are also attributable to the increase in U.S. Recorded Music physical revenue, which increased by \$77 million from higher sales due to an increased demand for vinyl products and continued recovery from COVID disruption.
-U.S artist services and expanded-rights revenue increased by \$59 million driven by higher advertising and social platform revenues, as well as merchandising revenue.
+U.S artist services and expanded-rights revenue increased by \$59 million driven by higher advertising and social platform revenues, as well as merchandising revenues and U.S licensing revenue increased by \$1 million primarily due to higher synchronization revenue, partially offset by lower compilation revenue.
 U.S. Music Publishing revenue increased by \$53 million or 16%.
 This was primarily driven by the increase in U.S. Music Publishing digital revenue of \$51 million, or 27%, due to the continued growth in streaming services, including emerging streaming platforms, and timing of new digital deals, partially offset by a shift in the collection of writer's share of U.S. digital performance income from certain digital service providers.
 The increase in synchronization revenue of \$11 million is due to higher motion picture and commercial income and a one-time licensing settlement.
 Increases are partially offset by the decrease in performance revenue of \$7 million due to the impact of COVID disruption and mechanical revenue of \$2 million from the continuing shift to streaming services.